 Pigeon is eleven, homeless, and now an orphan.
 Alone and scared, he seeks to find a new family.
 But the past he barely remembers comes back to haunt him, endangering his newly-found friends, the Kikkert Family.
 Fortunately, the Kikkerts want to adopt Pigeon even if he is wanted by strange para-military DNA warriors.
 As they race through San Francisco to save each other, the true nature of Pigeon’s birth is revealed as well as the secret identity of Madam Toad—the matriarch of the Kikkert Family.

 What does is mean to be human?
 What does it take to be a family?
 Pigeon is willing to risk his life to learn and to love.

-Transdimensional Industries gave the world a technical solution to the obesity epidemic—eat more than you want, and store all that you want in their fat storage tanks conveniently located outside of our set of dimensions.
+Transdimensional Industries gave the world a technical solution to the obesity epidemic—eat more than you want, and store all the extra in their fat storage tanks conveniently located outside our set of dimensions.
 Complete gluttony without sacrificing beauty or health…for a price.

 Humans have always wanted to know what goes on inside the minds of other animals.
 But what if humans could become animals?
 Toby’s father leads a team of neuroscientists directly connecting the brains of humans with those of animals.
 And Toby is a prodigy at throwing her mind into the animal subjects in his lab—she’s the best there is.